vilocha/PePApipe-pipeline/README.md

 Here we find the table with variants found (SNPs and insertions/deletions combined) as .VCF file

 The most important outputs are the consensus sequence of the genome of the virus we are studying (FOLDER 6) and the table of variants for that particular virus against the genome reference chosen (FOLDER 8).
-Secondary outputs are reference mapping parameters, de novo assembly parameters and quality assessment summaries, as described above.
-As already mentioned, the findings obtained may be further investigated using IGV and GATU.
+Secondary outputs are reference mapping parameters, de novo assembly parameters and quality assessment summaries.

 ATTENTION!
-ERRORS: To find out about any errors occurring during execution of the pipelines or any of the scripts there are two sources of information to investigate, the ERR files and the 'pipeline_log.txt' files (the latter are created at the launch of the python extension files)
+ERRORS: To find out about any errors occurring during the execution of the pipelines or any of the scripts there are two sources of information to investigate, the ERR files and the 'pipeline_log.txt' files (the latter are created at the launch of the python extension files)

 ## License & Citation